All about Private Mortgage Insurance – PMI

 You can no longer present your lender with a new appraisal showing that the value has increased to the point where your equity is now 20% or greater and expect them to drop your PMI.

 However, it depends on the lender who owns your mortgage, as well as your loan servicer if they wish to cancel your PMI earlier.
 We have known some lenders to cancel PMI when a very large payment is made against the principle balance of the loan bring the balance less that 80%.
+Be aware that some lenders may still require PMI for at lease 5 years from the date of your first payment.

 Many of our clients who have refinanced in recent years to lower their interest rate have also eliminated their PMI in the process.
 If your home has increased in value as evidenced by a new appraisal, your new loan may show enough equity so that PMI is no longer required.
 If it is still required, LPMI or single premium PMI may be a better choice now.